aeskildsen/klsc-book-build/README.md

 ### Get submodules

-We need to fetch two submodules:
+We need to fetch two submodules (after git cloning this repo and cd'ing into the project directory):

 - [*md2tex* fork by Anders Eskildsen](https://github.com/aeskildsen/md2tex), which does the heavy lifting when converting form Markdown to LaTeX
 - the [repo containing the book contents](https://aeskildsen.gitlab.com/komposition-og-lydproduktion-med-supercollider)